Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Implementation Details of SciML Foundation Model

 \subsection{Feature Extraction for $t < T_{in}$ with Temporal Interpolation}

-For feature aggregation, during testing, since videos are not accessible, our SciML foundation model extracts features based on views rendered by the density field from prior temporal steps.
+For feature aggregation, during testing, since videos are not accessible, our SciML foundation model extracts features based on frames rendered by the density field from prior temporal steps.
 To extract features of frames for temporal steps before $T_{in}$, we use temporal-wise interpolation to supplement necessary frames as inputs to the foundation model.
-Specifically, we bi-linearly interpolate the input views from $t$ to $T_{in}$ steps and create $T_{in} - t$ pseudo-views, as illustrated in Figure~\ref{fig:fm_forecasting_interpolation}.
+Specifically, we bi-linearly interpolate the input frames from $t$ to $T_{in}$ steps and create $T_{in} - t$ pseudo-frames, as illustrated in Figure~\ref{fig:fm_forecasting_interpolation}.